Tony McCarroll: Lawsuit against the band

 In 1999 McCarroll hired solicitor Jens Hills—who had won Pete Best £2 million from the Beatles in 1995—to sue Oasis for £18 million.
 Arguing that McCarroll was owed his part of the band's five-album deal with Creation, the case hoped to set a legal precedent, as McCarroll would have claimed compensation for two LPs on which he had not played.
 Eventually, he accepted an out-of-court settlement of £550,000 in March 1999 and agreed to give up future royalties.

 Life after Oasis

 A 2008 article in Q magazine stated that McCarroll was last seen performing with the band Raika in 2000.
 His memoir of his time in Oasis, titled Oasis: The Truth, was released in October 2010.

 McCarroll was also interviewed for the documentary entitled Oasis: Supersonic in 2016, and the audio was included in the film.

-In 2022, McCarroll said the only Oasis concert he attended as a spectator was Oasis's performance at the V Festival, their last show before their hiatus in 2009.
+In 2022, McCarroll said the only Oasis concert he attended as a spectator was Oasis's performance at the V Festival, their last show before their initial split in 2009.

 Personal life

-McCarroll was born in Manchester to Irish parents from Kinnitty, County Offaly and has two children, a daughter named Gemma and a son named Oliver.
+McCarroll was born in Manchester to Irish parents from Kinnitty, County Offaly and has two children, a daughter and a son.

 In August 2021, McCarroll suffered a heart attack, and underwent surgery to insert a coronary stent.